johnoliver42/team-code-defy/design/charter.md

 * We will use Microsoft Teams for video conferencing and screen sharing

 ### Meeting Minutes and Journal
-*
+* Kailyn will be responsible for taking meeting minutes and updating the journal.

 ### Keep Meeting on track
 * John Oliver

 ## Ground Rules
-* Make sure everyone is in agreement
+* Make sure everyone is in agreement.
 * When using Slack, create a new thread for each topic, and reply in thread to each topic.
 This will help keep the Slack channel clean and easy to follow.
-* Have respectful and open discussions on ideas, problems, blockers, and concerns
+* Have respectful and open discussions on ideas, problems, blockers, and concerns.
-* Don't wait too long before reaching out for help
+* Don't wait too long before reaching out for help.
-* Attend team meetings
+* Attend team meetings.
-* Team will agree upon who is responsible for tasks to ensure even distribution of responsibilities
+* Team will agree upon who is responsible for tasks to ensure even distribution of responsibilities.
-* Inform the team if you are behind on a task that is assigned to you
+* Inform the team if you are behind on a task that is assigned to you.
-* Try to keep comments concise and direct
+* Try to keep comments concise and direct.
-* Don't clutter the Slack communication channel, reply in thread as much as possible.
 * Except for small changes to design documentation all features, bugfixes, and other coding work will be completed on a separate feature branch in git.